 Unless otherwise noted, the price of gold refers to 24k gold, or “pure” gold, which consists of 99.99% pure gold.
-If you know what karat gold you have, you can use this gold price calculator.
+If you know what karat gold you have, you can use the gold price calculator below this paragraph.
 To use it, type in an item’s weight, then select its karatage.
 The calculator will provide an estimate for the item’s value should you decide to send it in for appraisal.

 Pure 24k gold has an intense orange color and is quite soft and malleable.
 It’s the type of gold that’s used for investment grade coins and gold bars (known as bullion).
 Because it’s soft and bright in color, 24k gold isn’t used for jewelry.